Guidance

 The 1951 Refugee Convention

 The Refugee Convention provides the framework for international refugee protection.
-Under the Convention, signatory states have obligations to refugees which include protection against non-refoulment, but also extend to other rights including freedom of religion, access to justice, education, employment, housing, public relief and the facilitation of integration and naturalisation in the host country.
+Under the Convention, signatory states have obligations to refugees which include protection against non-refoulement but also extend to other rights including freedom of religion, access to justice, education, employment, housing, public relief and the facilitation of integration and naturalisation in the host country.
 The UK implements its obligations to refugees, including furnishing them with their rights under the Convention, through domestic legislation which sets out refugees’ permission to stay and associated entitlements.

 Immigration Rules

-Part 11 of the Immigration Rules sets out the provisions for considering asylum applications:
+Part 11 of the Immigration Rules sets out the provisions for considering asylum applications.

-Paragraph 334 sets out the criteria that must be met for an individual to be granted refugee status
+Paragraph 334 of the Immigration Rules sets out the criteria that must be met for an individual to be granted refugee status.

-Paragraph 339C sets out the criteria that must be met for an individual to be granted humanitarian protection
+Paragraph 339C of the Immigration Rules sets out the criteria that must be met for an individual to be granted humanitarian protection.

 Permission to stay on a protection route

-The Nationality and Borders Act 2022 and Part 11 of the Immigration Rules contains the legal framework within which a person granted refugee status or humanitarian protection in the UK will be provided with permission to stay.
+Part 11 of the Immigration Rules contains the legal framework within which a person granted refugee status or humanitarian protection in the UK will be provided with permission to stay.

-an initial period of 5 years’ permission to stay
+• an initial period of 5 years’ permission to stay on a protection route

-immediate and unrestricted access to the labour market
+• immediate and unrestricted access to the labour market

-recourse to public funds
+• recourse to public funds

-the opportunity to apply for a refugee integration loan
+• the opportunity to apply for a refugee integration loan

 Refusing permission to stay on a protection route